Volodymyr Zatonsky: Political career

 When the Red Army took over Kyiv in 1918 after the January Uprising, Zatonsky recalled that he only narrowly escaped execution as a counterrevolutionary when only Vladimir Lenin's mandate saved his life.

 At the beginning of 1918 he was the Head of the Ukrainian delegation from the Ukrainian People's Republic of Soviets for the Brest-Litovsk Peace Conference.
 From March 19 to April 18, 1918, he was Chairman of the All-Ukrainian Central Executive Committee.
 In July 1918 he was a commissar of a strike force against the Left Socialist-Revolutionary rebellion in Moscow.
+He also represented the Ukrainian Soviet government in Russian Sovnarkom and was a member of the Foreign Bureau of the Central Committee of the Communist Party of Ukraine.

-Beginning in November 1918 he was the Narkom of People's Education.
-While in that post he did everything in his power to shut down the Kamyanets-Podilsky State University as the concentration of the counter-revolutionary forces of Symon Petliura.
+Beginning in November 1918 Zatonsky was the Narkom of People's Education.
+While on that post, he did everything in his power to shut down the Kamyanets-Podilsky State University as the concentration of the counter-revolutionary forces of Symon Petliura.
 From 1968 to 1997 the institute was named after Zatonsky.
 He personally was offered a position by Lenin as a representative of the Soviet Ukrainian People's Republic in the Russian SFSR.